Light bulb illuminated with brain, symbolising innovation through artificial intelligence.

 The future of artificial intelligence

-But the future of AI will be less about hype and more about realism.
-According to the Gartner Hype Cycle, generative AI is facing a ‘downhill ride’ – in other words, exaggerated expectations are slowly being replaced by realistic assessments.
-The focus will be on developing, evaluating and prioritising real use cases.
+The future of AI will be less about hype and more about realism.
+According to the Gartner Hype Cycle, generative AI is facing a "downhill ride" – in other words, exaggerated expectations are slowly being replaced by realistic assessments.
+The focus will be on developing, evaluating, and prioritizing real use cases.

 These use cases will then determine what infrastructure is really necessary to use AI efficiently and sustainably.
 It is therefore less about blindly following every trend and more about using AI where it creates real added value – whether in automation, data analysis or process optimisation.